saforem2/l2hmc-qcd/README.md

 # l2hmc-qcd  [![CodeFactor](https://www.codefactor.io/repository/github/saforem2/l2hmc-qcd/badge)](https://www.codefactor.io/repository/github/saforem2/l2hmc-qcd) ![HitCount](http://hits.dwyl.io/saforem2/l2hmc-qcd.svg)

+**Update (06/17/2020):** Major rewrite of previous code, new implementations are compatible with `tensorflow >= 2.2` and are capable of being run both imperatively ('eager execution', the default in `tensorflow 2.x`), and through graph execution, obtained by compiling the necessary functions with `tf.function`.

 A description of the L2HMC algorithm can be found in the paper:

 [*Generalizing Hamiltonian Monte Carlo with Neural Network*](https://arxiv.org/abs/1711.09268)